 Those with low methane emissions will be able to reproduce

-Farmers who want to participate have two years to take advantage of the “breeding” heads, so that they can have descendants that are increasingly suitable for characteristics.
+Farmers who want to participate have two years to take advantage of the "breeding" heads, so as to be able to have offspring more and more suitable for characteristics.

 It is a worldwide novelty for any species of cattle.
 Observing methane production offers the New Zealand sheep sector a practical tool to help reduce our greenhouse gases.